rehierl/metalsmith-doctoc/readme.md

 ===============

-Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Beta' version.** This means that essential parts may change without further notice.
+Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Beta' version.** This means that it should basically work, but still needs some editing/review/testing.
+So essential parts may still change without further notice.
 Please open an issue on github if you have any suggestions.